 - Blunt-end scissors

-- Activated charcoal for accidental poisoning (contact Poison Control before administering)
+- Activated charcoal for accidental poisoning (contact the ASPCA Poison Control hotline(888) 426-4435 or your regular or emergency vet before administering)

 - Hydrogen peroxide

 - Tweezers, and an old credit-card for removing bee stingers

 - A penlight or flashlight

 - Nail clippers

 - Vetericyn for ouch-free wound cleaning and help with skin irritations.